• Reading time:29 mins read

 • GLS retention secures the firearm and releases easily and naturally with a proper shooting grip using the middle finger upon the draw.

-• The rigid, synthetic liner allows a permanent moulded look and a stay-open design.
+• The rigid, synthetic liner allows a permanently molded look and a stay-open design.

 • Low-profile, contoured body-hugging design.